dcampbell24/financial-accounts/README.md

 Tx 2nd is traded in.
 When you select "Get Price" Tx is populated with the quantity of Tx 2nd you hold times the current price.

-Via Monthly Tx it supports making predictions into the future for what will happen to your finances.
-It also automatically submits these transactions at the beginning of each month.

 On Tx and 2nd Tx you can limit transactions displayed by month.

 Because there are many crypto, fiat, metals and stocks to choose from, you